pratik2709/SnakeAndLadders/readme.md

-# run Game.py in the src directory to begin the game
-# uses pandas library as dependency
+run setup.py to begin the game uses pandas library as dependency